 Space debris – or ‘space junk’ – is any natural or man-made particle that surrounds the Earth or is in space.
 While most of it is very small, some debris is extremely large in size and can cause collisions with other satellites or rockets, which can make future space exploration and communications very difficult.
 Here’s all you need to know about space junk.

 Space junk is made from natural materials such as meteoroids, which orbit the sun, while most man-made debris orbits the Earth.
 Currently, there are about 34,000 pieces of space junk larger than 10 centimetres and 128 million pieces of space junk larger than 1 millimetre in space.

 Space Rocket Debris

-Telescopes and radars are monitoring more than 12 000 pieces of junk down to 10cm in size.
+Telescopes and radars are monitoring more than 12,000 pieces of junk down to 10cm in size.
 Many millions of pieces are too small to be recorded, like flecks of paint and dust.

 The European Space Operations Centre (ESOC) watches space debris very closely, using a 1-metre telescope in the Canary Islands and a radar system in Germany.
 This information allows the Centre to advice when a spacecraft should be moved to a safer orbit.
 It also provides early warning of large objects that are about to re-enter the atmosphere.

 Moreover, the United Nations asked that all companies remove their satellites from orbit within 25 years after the end of their mission.
 However, this is quite tricky to enforce because satellites can (and often do) fail.
 By making sure that satellites are removed from orbit in a reasonable amount of time once they are no longer active, we can mitigate the problem of space junk in the future.